 …Overall, a nuclear missile detonated in the air over New York City would be more destructive and deadlier than a ground explosion, because it would generate a larger blast wave and fireball.
 By contrast, a nuclear bomb detonated on the ground loses some of its destructive power, because the energy is absorbed by the ground itself, but kicks up more dirt and debris, producing a much larger amount of radioactive fallout and causing a higher proportion of deaths from radiation sickness and cancer.

 Really, it seems to me that this scenario of a crude nuclear bomb detonated on the ground in a populated area is a whole lot more likely than a missile strike from across the ocean.

 You need to learn to protect yourself against all types of nuclear threats.

 By understanding exactly how this would affect Ground Zero and the area around it, we give ourselves a much greater opportunity for survival.
 Clearly, in a localized event, the entire country would not turn into a nuclear wasteland like the setting of The Road, but this is a common misconception that leaves people paralyzed in fear.

 It would be centered around the blast area, but the radiation and plume would travel.
 Being prepared for this possibility is far wiser than saying, “I’ll just take my chances and die.
 Who would want to live after that?”

 The unfortunate thing for those who deliberately choose the option of remaining unprepared is that you probably won’t just die in the blast.
 You will die a horrific, lingering death, in agony as your skin peels off, your organs shut down one by one, and your loved ones suffer beside you.

 Learn how to create a survival shelter in your home.
+For thorough, practical, and actionable information, check out my on-demand webinar with former Army NBC Specialist, Chuck Hudson.
 Even if you aren’t at home when something terrible happens, that information could save your life.
 Knowledge is power.